 The most comprehensive form of property ownership in Costa Rica is fee simple ownership.
-In this respect, the conditions for this type of ownership are the same for Costa Rican nationals as they are for foreigners.
-The concept of fee simple ownership is the same in Costa Rica as in the United States, Canada and Europe; namely, fee simple ownership gives the owner of the property the absolute right to materially own the property, use it, enjoy it, sell it, lease it, improve it, among other uses, subject only to conditions outlined by Costa Rican law.
+The conditions for this type of ownership are the same for Costa Rican nationals as they are for foreigners.
+The concept is the same in Costa Rica as in the United States, Canada and Europe; namely, fee simple ownership gives the owner of the property the absolute right to materially own the property, use it, enjoy it, sell it, lease it, improve it, among other uses, subject only to conditions outlined by Costa Rican law.

 Concessions in the Shoreline Zone

 In Costa Rica, a concession is defined as the right to use and enjoy a specific portion of land located on the shoreline zone for a predetermined period of time and based on a predetermined use of soil (zoning or master plan; in Spanish, “Plan Regulador”).
-The Government, through its corresponding municipality, grants this right by means of a private agreement, between concessionaire and municipality, that is further recorded in the Public Registry.
+The Government grants this right by means of a private agreement between concessionaire and corresponding municipality which is further recorded in the Public Registry.
 This agreement also establishes a yearly concession fee that is paid based on an appraisal performed by government financial authorities.

 Costa Rica’s shoreline zone is comprised of 200 meters starting at the mean high tide mark and heading inland.
-The 200 meter zone is government owned.
-No individual or company can own the 200 meter zone.
-The shoreline zone is is divided into two strips of land:
+The 200 meter zone is government owned; no individual or company can own this area.

-The following 150 meters can be subject to occupation or lease by individuals or companies, either through a concession with the respective municipality (in case of residential and commercially exploitable portions or land) or a management Plan with the Ministry of Environment and Energy (MINAE), in the case of environmentally sensitive, low density, portions of land.
+The following 150 meters can be subject to occupation or lease by individuals or companies.
+This is done either through a concession with the respective municipality (in case of residential and commercially exploitable portions of land) or a management Plan with the Ministry of Environment and Energy (MINAE), in the case of environmentally sensitive, low density, portions of land.
 In both cases, the property can be used, although not owned (same as with a lease).

-Both concession agreements and management plans are entered into between private parties and the Government for a limited period of time that ranges between 5 and 20 years, at the Government’s discretion; however, most concessions and management plans are granted for 20 years.
-During such period, the concessionaire pays a fee to for the use and occupation of such Government land.
-Renewal for equal and consecutive periods is negotiated between private parties and the corresponding government authority and, such renewal is usually based on the concessionaire’s ability to comply with his or her commitments and obligations during the previous agreement.
-Such obligations include having assumed the compromise to build on that concession land, subdivide it or perform other acts of development or improvement on the land, in which case, the concessionaire will require to obtain with all appropriate permits from the local municipality.
+Both concession agreements and management plans are entered into between private parties and the Government for a limited period of time.
+That ranges between 5 and 20 years, at the Government’s discretion, however most concessions and management plans are granted for 20 years.
+During such period, the concessionaire pays a fee for the use and occupation of such Government land.
+Renewal for equal and consecutive periods is negotiated between private parties and the corresponding government authority.
+Renewal is usually based on the concessionaire’s ability to comply with his or her commitments and obligations during the previous agreement.
+Such obligations include having assumed the compromise to build on, subdivide or perform other acts of development or improvement on the concession land, in which case the concessionaire will be required to obtain all appropriate permits from the local municipality.